rust-lang/surveys/surveys/2025/contributor-survey/questions.md

 Note that when we ask about contributions in this survey, we always mean contributions to the Rust Project repositories, so essentially any repository under the `rust-lang` GitHub organization, plus any other related organizations, such as `rust-lang-nursery`.

 This survey is anonymous.
-You can optionally choose to answer selected personal questions at the end of the survey.
+Summarized statistics of the survey results might be published publicly.
+You can optionally choose to answer selected personal questions at the end of the survey, which will only be made available to the Rust Leadership Council and Rust Foundation staff.

 ### When have you started contributing to the Rust Project?